MTDago/mern-client/README.md

 * Security - security is one of the more important aspects because having vulnerabilities in your software creates the risk of having sensitive information exposed and/or opens the path for ransomware attacks.
 * Easily maintainable or modifiable - Having a maintainable application helps when constantly changing the code which goes hand in hand with readable and testable code and creates a better quality software.
 * Readable - Having readable code is really helpful for not only others working on the same application but also for yourself for when revisiting your code in the future.
 Having heavily commented code is the best way to have an easily readable application.
-* Testable - While writing tests may take a fair amount of time and can seem unnecessary, having a testable application is important as it prevents any bugs in your code and can take longer to find the issues then having to write the tests.
+* Testable - While writing tests may take a fair amount of time and can seem unnecessary however having a testable application is important as it prevents any bugs in your code and can take longer to find the issues then having to write the tests.
 * Usability - Having an easy to use application is important as it’s what attracts users to use the software.
 If the application is slow and hard to navigate then the user will be discouraged from using it.
 * Functional - Having a functional application is what measures its quality.
 If the software does what it's intended to do and covers all the other aspects mentioned then it will be a good quality application.